rehierl/node-tree-outliner/2-0-core-design/0-2-sections.md

 a first and a last sectioning node.
 In addition to that, the first node of a node sequence is always (treated as) a sectioning node.

-That is, because the node sequence's first node (i.e. the root node) must be treated as a sectioning node.
+That is because the node sequence's first node (i.e. the root node) must be treated as a sectioning node.